k2sebeom/pymodi_galaga/README.md

     <img src="https://modi.luxrobo.com/img/main/friends01.jpg" width=300 height=200>
 </p>

 There are several different modules such as speaker, gyro, motor, mic, and infrared sensor, all of which can be controlled by MODI compatible softwares.
 PyMODI is an open source python library designed to control MODI modules.
-Galaga_with_PyMODI uses PyMODI library to control a console made by MODI technology.
+Galaga_with_PyMODI uses the PyMODI library to control a console made by MODI technology.

 ## Structure

-In terms of backend, PyMODI uses two different open-source python libraries.
+In terms of a backend, PyMODI uses two different open-source python libraries.
 <ul>
     <li>PyMODI: https://github.com/LUXROBO/pymodi</li>
     <li>PyGame: https://github.com/pygame/pygame</li>
 </ul>

-PyGame is used to construct a mainframe of the game, and to control the game, the library of PyMODI is used to get inputs from a MODI controller.
+PyGame is used to construct a mainframe of the game, and PyMODI is used to get inputs from a MODI controller.

 The controller of the game is a DIY MODI controller that consists of 5 MODI modules.
 <ul>